jkedra/jkedra.github.io/_python/pyenv.md

 proper virtualenv and appropriate python version.
 It integrates well with virtualenv.
 Really cool stuff.

-Below are procedures to install Python 3.6 and 3.7 for Ubuntu and RHEL:
+Below are procedures to install Python 3.6 and 3.7 for Ubuntu and RHEL.
+I have tested them with Ubuntu 20-22 and RHEL7.

 ### Pre requisites